zendesk/racecar/README.md

-**IMPORTANT:** The `master` branch is unstable, working towards a v2 release that breaks a lot of stuff.
-Use the `v1-stable` branch if you want to suggest changes.

 # Racecar

 Racecar is a friendly and easy-to-approach Kafka consumer framework.
 It allows you to write small applications that process messages stored in Kafka topics while optionally integrating with your Rails models.